Felicity Dean: Stage

 In 2007 she played the role of Dona Elvira in Don Juan, directed by Neil Bartlett at the Lyric Hammersmith.
-David Giles cast her in 2009 in Underfoot in Showbusiness, a fast-paced new comedy from acclaimed New York writer Charles Leipart.
-Giles cast her again in 2009 as Pamela Harriman in another Charles Leipart play, Swimming at The Ritz, a two hander based around the life of Harriman in which Dean played opposite Jos Vantyler.
+David Giles cast her in 2009 in Underfoot in Showbusiness, a fast-paced comedy from New York writer Charles Leipart.
+Giles cast her again in 2009 as Pamela Harriman in another Charles Leipart play, Swimming at The Ritz, based around the life of Harriman in which Dean played opposite Jos Vantyler.
 After Giles' death in early 2010, the production was revived, due to its initial success, this time under the direction of Roland Jaquarello.
-It would see Dean again being awarded rave reviews for her role as Harriman and continuing to play into 2011.

-In September 2013 Sir Jonathan Miller directed the Gala Performance of William Shakespeare's King Lear at The Old Vic in London.
-Dean played Goneril opposite, Joss Ackland as King Lear, Michael York, Tony Robinson, Greta Scacchi, Honeysuckle Weeks, John Nettles, Robert Young, Tony Britton, Shaun Dooley, Barrie Rutter and Jos Vantyler.
+In September 2013, Sir Jonathan Miller directed the Gala Performance of William Shakespeare's King Lear at The Old Vic in London.
+Dean played Goneril opposite Joss Ackland as King Lear, Michael York, Tony Robinson, Greta Scacchi, Honeysuckle Weeks, John Nettles, Robert Young, Tony Britton, Shaun Dooley, Barrie Rutter and Jos Vantyler.